Ettore-Falde/Ettore-Falde/README.md

 # Hi there, welcome to my GitHub Profile

 - 👋 Hi, I’m @Ettore-Falde
-- 👀 I’m interested in apps and data analysis and design
+- 👀 I’m interested in AI, apps, data analysis, and design
-- 🌱 I’m currently into R, Python, SQL and Swift UI
+- 🌱 I’m currently into R, Python, SQL, and Swift UI
 - 💞️ I’m looking to collaborate on challenging and interesting projects
 - 📫 How to reach me: ettore.falde@gmail.com